State Aid Programs

 How to Apply

-To apply for a Cal Grant, you must submit a Free Application for Federal Student Aid (FAFSA) or Dream Act application by March 2nd each year.
-You must also submit a GPA Verification Form to the state on or before March 2nd each year.
+To apply for a Cal Grant, you must submit a Free Application for Federal Student Aid (FAFSA) or Dream Act application by March 2 each year.
+You must also submit a GPA Verification Form to the state on or before March 2 each year.
 If you are a current student at Compton College and have earned 16-24 units from Compton College, we will electronically submit your GPA verification.
 If either of these post-mark dates are missed, you will not be considered for a Cal Grant.

 There are six types of Cal Grants that a student might receive at Compton College:

 1. Cal Grant A designed for students transferring to a four-year college/university in California.
-If you receive a Cal Grant A, you will not receive funds while at Compton College, unless you are pursuing a Bachelor's Degree in Funeral Service.
+If you receive a Cal Grant A, you will not receive funds while at Compton College, unless you are pursuing a bachelor's degree in Funeral Service.
 However, you can put the grant on reserve until you transfer from Compton College to a four-year school.

 2. Cal Grant B Entitlement designed for financially needy students who graduated from high school and who meet the grade point average and family income asset requirements as determined by the CSAC.
 Cal Grant B pays up to $1,672 per year while you are attending Compton College.